 Students who are concerned about alcohol can always approach a member of the Welfare team in confidence.
 Students wishing to serve alcohol at an event in College must seek permission from the Deans and the College Butler.

 14.7.
 Smoking

-All College buildings and open spaces are smoke-free and vape-free unless specifically designated otherwise.
-Smoking and vaping are permitted in the following designated areas of College:
+All College buildings and open spaces on the main site are smoke-free and vape-free.